supervisely-ecosystem/remote-import/README.md

 `docker run -p 8088:80 -v $(pwd):/mnt/data jetbrainsinfra/nginx-file-listing:0.2`

-3. ⚠️ TODO: explain how to deploy it in isolated environment for Enterprise Instances
+3. ⚠️ By default your new nginx web server is available for outside world.
+If needed, change `nginx.conf` to disallow it.

 Now you can check that data is accesible in browser: